Instead of making a list of resolutions, these are 4 things I don’t want to do this time of year.

 They are all designed to help me figure out all the things I need to do in the new year.

 Here’s the thing – this time of year is a struggle, with a capital “S” for my family.
-Recovering from the holidays and trying to regain a sense of balance and routine (especially for children who desperately need it) is just about all I can do.
+I love a good end of year checklist, but sometimes, recovering from the holidays and trying to regain a sense of balance and routine (especially for children who desperately need it) is just about all I can do.

 This year, rather than fighting it, or worse, trying to do all the things, I have decided to instead focus on all the things I do not want to do in the near year.
 Consider this my Anti-New Years Resolutions List for 2020.

 4 Things I DON’T Want To Do This Time Of Year

 I know, I know.
 We say this so much.
 Comparison is the thief of joy.
 Don’t compare your reality to someone else’s highlight reel online.
 I say it all the time.

 But this time of year tends to allow the comparisons to creep in.